Susana Giménez: Early life

 Giménez was the daughter of María Luisa Sanders, of Irish descent, and Augusto Giménez Aubert, of Spanish descent.
 She had a hard childhood, tainted by her parents' separation.
 She studied in Quilmes, and graduated from La Anunciata Collegiate as a primary school teacher, a profession she never practised.
 Before becoming famous, for a couple of years Giménez worked as an executive secretary for a large factory.

+1990s

+On 30 January 1998, Susana Giménez and former polo player Huberto Roviralta agreed to the terms of their divorce in Miami.
+On 11 February, Giménez returned from Miami to her home and found that Roviralta was still living there.
+After an argument, he emerged from the house with an injured nose and blood on his face.
+At a press conference the following day, Giménez said, "Huberto me empujó, trató de agredirme, y yo me defendí y le tiré con un cenicero" ("Huberto pushed me, tried to attack me, and I defended myself and threw an ashtray at him").

 Career

 At 19 years old, she became a model, and made her name in a TV commercial for Cadum, a brand of French soap.
-Most of her subsequent film career was in adult-oriented comedies, acting opposite Alberto Olmedo, Jorge Porcel, and fellow vedette Moria Casán.
+Most of her subsequent film career was in adult-oriented comedies, acting opposite Alberto Olmedo, Jorge Porcel, Ante Garmaz and fellow vedette Moria Casán.
 Giménez has acted in over 30 films, including the cult film La Mary, and 10 plays.
 In 2008, Giménez launched her own magazine called Susana, published by La Nación.
 She is featured in the cover of every issue.
 She had her own fashion doll, and has endorsed two fragrances.